laderast/laderast.github.io/README.md

 ## Before You Start

-1. Install R/RStudio Desktop to your Computer
+1. Install R/RStudio Desktop to your Computer.
 2. Install the following packages in R:

 ```